boristotle/clue-game/exercise-instructions.md

 3. Create a variable called userGuesses that will be an array.

-4. Create a variable called room and assign it to one of the folowing rooms:
+4. Create a variable called correctRoom and assign it to one of the folowing rooms:
     Dining Room, Kitchen, Hall, Conservatory, and Library

-5. Create a variable called weapon and assign it to one of the following weapons: candlestick, knife, revolver, rope, and poison
+5. Create a variable called correctWeapon and assign it to one of the following weapons: candlestick, knife, revolver, rope, and poison

 6. Create javascript logic in your post route that will send information back to the user that says whether